Alphaviper7769/Web-Tracker-Frontend/README.md

 <h1>Web Activity Time Tracker</h1>
 <p>
   Track and manage your web activity efficiently with the Web Activity Time Tracker.
-This application allows users to log in and monitor the time spent on various websites, offering insightful statistics through a dashboard.
+This productivity tool allows users to log in and monitor the time spent on various websites, offering insightful statistics through a dashboard.
 Additionally, it provides features such as whitelisting, blacklisting, notifications, and data export to enhance user control and productivity.